GEEGABYTE1/Data_Strcuture_SearchEngine/README.md

 Some data structures shown may require prior knowledge of previous data structures which are shown seperately.

 The Node class was added although not a formal data structure, since it is the root of all basic data structures.

+Some algorithms may have two files listed.
+They are separated by a dash line to indicate to the user which file the script is apart of.

+*Users must have sufficient knowledge in computer science and also Python to understand the content*

 *To fully experience the whole program, run `user.py`.*